-- 15. Any consideration of fairness must first determine whether the requested information is defined as sensitive under the DPA.
+17. Any consideration of fairness must first determine whether the requested information is defined as sensitive under the DPA.
 Section 2 of the DPA defines sensitive personal data as information which relates to:

 - (a) racial or ethnic origin

 - (b) political opinions

 - (c) religious beliefs

 - (d) trade union membership

 - (e) physical or mental health

 - (f) sexual life

 - (g) criminal offences, sentences, proceedings or allegations.

-- 16. The Commissioner has informed the complainant that he cannot reveal the nature of the information in the compromise agreement but that he will take into consideration whether the data falls into any of the above definitions.
+- 18. The Commissioner cannot reveal the nature of the redacted information in the compromise agreement but has taken into consideration whether the it falls into any of the above definitions.